-- Ideally commence with short walks of around five minutes each;
+- Commence with short walks of around five minutes each;

 - Progress the duration of your walking gradually as your condition improves;

-- Follow the walking guidelines set down by your specialist;
+- Follow the walking after hysterectomy guidelines set down by your specialist;

 - Most women can increase the time they walk by about five minutes per week;